bio-boris/NewKbaseDevelopers/recipes/FileUtilsRecipes.md

 ## Where are they?
 * Search for "Util" at https://ci.kbase.us/#catalog/modules

-## DataFileUtil and GenomeFileUtil recipes

-DFU and GFU are very commonly used, so check out examples below:
+* DFU and GFU are very commonly used, so check out examples below:

 # DataFileUtil